edgarpf/aws-csaa-tips/README.md

 - AWS provides a set of fully managed services such as Lambda, API Gateway, DynamoDB and many others that you can use to build and run serverless applications.

 ## SQS

+- Amazon SQS messages are items in the SQS queue that can contain up to 256 KB of text data, including XML, JSON and unformatted text.

 - Remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.